Capgemini/Apollo/docs/components/consul.md

 The main reasons for selecting Consul over the others are -

 - DNS API providing lightweight integration with other tools / services
-- Easy integration with Docker via the registrator container.
-See [https://github.com/gliderlabs/registrator](https://github.com/gliderlabs/registrator)
+- Easy integration with Docker via the mesos-consul container.
+See [https://github.com/CiscoCloud/mesos-consul](https://github.com/CiscoCloud/mesos-consul)
 - Easy integration with Weave.
 For more info about weave see [weave](weave.md)
 - Rich key/value storage for use with Docker containers / services